ProBeekeeper/Project-VHHH/README.md

 3. Algorithm Optimizations

 Spatial Partitioning: To optimize collision detection, the airspace is divided into a grid matrix.
-Aircraft only compute distances against entities within their immediate or adjacent cells, reducing the computational complexity from $O(n^2)$ to a near-linear scale.
+Aircraft only compute distances against entities within their immediate or adjacent cells, reducing the computational complexity.

 Surface Caching: Static JSON map geometries are rendered once into GPU memory during the initialization phase, rather than being redrawn in the main rendering loop.